Chibuike-Ile/How-my-learning-process-starts-with-Excel/README.md

 * I used the Sum function to calculate the total sales for all products.

 * I used the IF & IFS function to calculate the total sales & average sale for each product category (Clothing, Beauty & Electronics) and total sale for gender (Male & Female).

+* I used conditional formatting on the average sales to highlights the high value with green and the lowest with red.

 **See the below print**